 For most owners, it’s better to replace the scope mount than the scope.
 The scope itself has the largest impact on your performance, and you shouldn’t compromise on that.
 Changing the mount, if needed, is always a better solution.

 Anodized finishes offer several benefits for Savage 220 owners.
 Making the scope non-reflective helps reduce the chances of spooking your target, but the real benefit comes from its improved durability.
 This finish usually makes a scope shockproof, which is useful for hunting in the wild and absorbing the recoil from firing this heavy gun.
+Also, never estimate the aesthetics and compliments you’ll get from having a color matched scope on your slug shotgun.

-Indeed, this is an essential feature to look for.
+I’d say that this is an essential feature to look for.

 Here are our top scopes for the Savage 220.